 Mechanisms extending through insect communities can come into play treating shrubs as a key interactor in deserts – for instance pollinators can also interact with one another at these floral islands.
 Eupeodes volucris (Diptera: Syrphidae) was the most frequent floral visitor to M. glabrata.
 However, E. volucris did not switch despite being known to visit L. tridentata (Hurd Jr and Linsley 1975).
 The additional bees attracted by L. tridentata may have competitively excluded Syrphids from the immediate area.
-Competition between Syrphids and other pollinators is understudied (Inouye et al. 2015), but competition between bee species is better known.
+Competition between syrphids and other pollinators is understudied (Inouye et al. 2015), but competition between bee species is better known.
 Centris sp. bees were frequent visitors to L. tridentata flowers during this study.
 They are territorial and are known to chase away other bees from shrubs (Alcock et al. 1977).
 Similarly, honeybees can reduce visitation by solitary bees (Shavit et al. 2009) through competitive displacement (Cane and Tepedino 2017).
-Alternatively, syrphid visitation may have declined due to changes in local abundances, particularly if their phenology is linked with annuals.
-E. volucris is multivoltine (Vockeroth 1992) but the phenology of E. volucris in desert systems has not been studied.
+Alternatively, syrphid visitation may have declined due to changes in local abundances particularly if their phenology is linked with annuals.
+E. volucris is multivoltine (Vockeroth 1992), but the phenology of E. volucris in desert systems has not been studied.
 Larval E. volucris are aphid predators and their phenology appears to be tied to prey availability rather than floral resource availability (Noma and Brewer 2008; Iler et al. 2013).
-This suggests the influence of indirect shrub effects i.e. mediated through pollinator-pollinator interactions.
-This is a novel mechanism of pollinator-mediated competition in arid ecosystems that has the potential to be widespread.
+This suggests the influence of indirect shrub effects can be mediated through pollinator-pollinator interactions.
+This is a novel mechanism of pollinator-mediated competition in arid ecosystems that has the potential to be widespread and should be examined directly through observational studies of co-occurrence between pollinator guilds to focal plant species.
+OK?

 In this study, facilitation in germination and early growth came at a potential net fitness cost via competition for pollination during reproductive life stages.
 Life-stage dependent tradeoffs within nurse-protégé associations between perennials are well documented with facilitation in early life shifting to resource competition or parasitism later in life (Yeaton 1978; Valiente-Banuet et al. 1991, Llambi et al 2018, Flores-Torres and Montana 2015).
-Trade-offs between animal-mediated indirect interactions can also occur between different life stages.
-For example, thorny plants can facilitate for germination, but later these benefactors compete through decoy effects by deflecting herbivores towards the beneficiary (Van Der Putten 2009).
-Grass-tree (Xanthorrhoea semiplana) facilitates the pink-lipped spider orchid (Caladenia syn.
-Arachnorchis behrii) by protecting it from herbivores but reduces its pollination services through non-floral interference (Petit and Dickson 2005).
-To our knowledge, our study is the first demonstration of a beneficial flowering nurse plant engaging in exploitation competition with its beneficiaries for pollinators.
+Trade-offs between animal-mediated indirect interactions can be life-stage specific.
+For example, thorny plants can facilitate other species in at germination but negatively impact at later life stages through decoy effects that deflect herbivores towards the protégé species it facilitated (Van Der Putten 2009).
+Grass-tree?
+(Xanthorrhoea semiplana) facilitates the pink-lipped spider orchid (Caladenia syn.
+Arachnorchis behrii) by protecting it from herbivores but then reduces pollination services through non-floral interference?
+(Petit and Dickson 2005).
+To our knowledge, our study is the first demonstration of a benefactor flowering plant engaging in exploitation competition with its protégés (check and use same term throughout – sorry if changing incorrectly) for pollinators.
 In arid environments, annuals invest more into reproduction than growth (Petrů et al. 2006) and are often found concentrated under shrubs (Facelli and Temby 2002).
 Therefore, germination-pollination tradeoffs should be common within plant communities in desert ecosystems.
-To quantify the net effects of facilitation, it is necessary to consider fitness alongside density effects (Tielbörger and Kadmon 2000) because of the potential for this to influence long-term coexistence and stability.
-Here, we show the mechanisms by which a shrub can facilitate for density while decreasing fitness indirectly through effects on pollination.
+To quantify the net effects of facilitation, it is necessary to consider fitness costs with plant density effects (Tielbörger and Kadmon 2000) because of the potential for this to influence long-term coexistence and stability.
+Here, we show two mechanistic pathways for a foundation species to facilitate density but decrease net fitness.
 The extent of these tradeoffs is likely underestimated in arid environments and important for structuring desert communities.